 Yet, sensational headlines sometimes cause people to question the value of diversity training and, specifically, education on unconscious bias.
 There was a large study conducted a few years ago that found that diversity training programs that are designed poorly and made mandatory are not effective.
 Certainly, “old school” diversity training, where people feel shamed or blamed, never works.

 Another study showed there are two types of diversity training that do work – 1) those that incorporate activities and exercises that require perspective-taking and 2) where attendees engage in goal setting.
-More recently, researchers reported that training can positively affect attitudes (which is a necessary precursor to behavior, structure, and culture change), although they didn’t see any long-term behavior change as a result of the one-time training.
+More recently, researchers reported that training can positively affect attitudes (which is a necessary precursor to behavior, structure, and culture change), although they didn’t see any long-term behavior change as a result of one-off training sessions.

-It isn’t surprising that a one-time training has little long-term impact.
-Long-term behavior change requires accountability, tools, continual education, and opportunities to practice new skills and behaviors.
+It isn’t surprising that one-offs have little long-term impact.
+Long-term behavior change requires continual education, accountability, tools, and opportunities to practice new skills and behaviors.

-Why You Should Contact Kathleen About Diversity Training on Unconscious Bias
+Why You Should Contact Kathleen About Educational Sessions on Unconscious Bias

 I don’t do “old school” diversity training.
 My educational workshops are thought-provoking, surprising (in a good way), intellectually engaging, and never make people feel threatened.
 I have developed some key interactive exercises that incorporate the two types of training that work – perspective-taking and goal setting.
 In fact, my exercises produce huge aha’s for attendees in a way that causes the shifts in mindsets necessary for real change to happen in the organization.